ocaml-multicore/kcas/README.md

 needs to be kept in mind when writing transactions.

-To mitigate issues due to read skew and to also avoid problems with long running transactions, the **kcas** transaction mechanism automatically validates the transaction log periodically when an access is made to the transaction log.
+To mitigate issues due to read skew and to also avoid problems with long running transactions, the **Kcas** transaction mechanism automatically validates the transaction log periodically when an access is made to the transaction log.
 Therefore an important guideline for writing transactions is that loops inside a transaction should always include an access of some shared memory location